 Charities around the world are using Social Media to great effect, spreading their messages far and wide at a low cost.
-The virality of the new media platforms like Facebook, Twitter and WhatsApp make it easy for even the poorest of charities to reach a sizable number of donors.
+The virality of the new media platforms like Facebook, Twitter and WhatsApp make it easy for even the poorest of charities to reach a sizeable number of donors.

 But many of them are falling into the trap of misusing the new media and pulling the wrong levers at the wrong time.
-Shame and guilt are the easiest levers to pull and most of these organisations do a great job in using them with effect.
+Shame and guilt are the easiest levers to pull and most of these organizations do a great job in using them with effect.

 When done rightly, their messages can help bring in funds to help the right causes.
 But when these charities start to jump into the bandwagon to follow the mullah without forethought, the sharpness of their message will be lost.

 For Example, Since last few years, Poverty porn has become the go-to strategy in most of these ads.